fablabbcn/fablabbcn-legacy-web/_drafts/news-post/fab-lab-barcelona-our-year-in-review.md

 #### **Growing our community**

-This year we welcomed thousands of visitors to Fab Lab BCN; from the Mayor of Seoul to a hugely successful Poblenou Open Night where over 2000 visitors made something instead of buying during Black Friday for [**MakeSmthng Week**](https://medium.com/@makesmthng/lets-makechangenow-9ae6ef461894) in collaboration with Greenpeace Spain | Greenpeace International | Fab City Global Initiative.
+This year we welcomed thousands of visitors to Fab Lab BCN; from the Mayor of Seoul to a hugely successful Poblenou Open Night where over 2000 visitors made something instead of buying during Black Friday for [**MakeSmthng Week**](https://medium.com/@makesmthng/lets-makechangenow-9ae6ef461894) in collaboration with Greenpeace Spain, Greenpeace International, Fab City Global Initiative.
 We co-produced Maker Faire with SokoTech and Sonar Festival for another year, solidifying the maker narrative in the cultural field of Barcelona.

 ##### A big happy holidays to all our friends, collaborators and Fab followers.
 Looking forward to 2019 to make more of anything with you all!